 Have you ever been infected by an idea?
 It enters your brain and won’t die no matter how much you try to smother it with other thoughts.
 A lot of people say they get bit by the travel bug and can’t stop thinking about their desire to see new places.
 Renting a campervan in Iceland during our two-week road trip definitely gave us a wicked case of wanderlust.
 But we caught something much more life-changing: The Freedom Flu.
-And it led to a huge leap to full-time RV life.
+And it led to a huge leap to a nomadic lifestyle of full-time RV life.

 Life Before Our Iceland Trip